The Ultimate Travel Guide to Batanes, Philippines

-- Friendly People – Tourist are always greeted with a friendly smile
+- Friendly People – Tourists are always greeted with a warm smile

 - Fresh Food – Fresh Seafood is abundant on the island

 - Ivatan House – stonewalled and thick thatched roofs that can survive any typhoon passing the island.

-- Wear Vacul – the unique all-weather headgear of the Ivatans which is made of shredded leaves of a unique palm that is endemic in Sabtang island.
+- Wear Vacul – the unique all-weather headgear of the Ivatans, which is made of shredded leaves of an impressive palm that is endemic in Sabtang island.